International Foundation Year - Accounting and Finance

 Progression degrees

-On successful completion, you will be eligible to progress onto the following Coventry University or Coventry University London degrees (subject to meeting the specified entry criteria):
+Upon successful completion of the Accounting and Finance International Foundation Year (IFY), you will be eligible to progress onto the following Coventry University or Coventry University London1 degrees (subject to meeting all specified entry criteria):

 The academic support is really good here!
 The teachers are always assisting us and can provide me with any help I need.
 Since we are not local students, they even took us to some local markets and good restaurants in Coventry when we were settling in.